skhcjh231/blog-post/content/docs/spring24/08_/_index.md

 </p>
 <details>
     <summary>See related Symbols</summary>
-    M: the nu of blocks where gating functions are placed <br/>
+    M: The num of blocks where gating functions are placed <br/>
     N: num of LoRAs
 </details>
 <br/>